Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

+Posterior constraints extracted from the MCMC chains are listed in Table \ref{optimalparameters}.
 The corresponding parameter constraints are illustrated in the contour plots of Fig.~\ref{contourplots}.
 Notably, the $k$-essence specific parameter $B$ is constrained in a manner closely resembling that of $\Omega_{m0}$ in the $\Lambda$CDM model.
 This behaviour is explained in more detail in Appendix \ref{appendix:analyticalsolution}, where the full analytical solution of the geometric $k$-essence model is presented.
-The optimal values obtained for $H_0, \mathcal{M}$ and $r_{d}$ are identical with those of $\Lambda$CDM.
-Together with the contour plots, these results further validate the correspondence with late-time $\Lambda$CDM dynamics.
-The optimal values for these parameters in the $k$-essence models with different $\Omega_{m0}$ (shown in Appendix \ref{appendix:last}) are also identical to the ones presented here.
+The stability constraint implemented in the priors~(\ref{B_prior}) can also be clearly seen in the $\Omega_{m0}$-$B$ contour plots, with a sharp cutoff preventing $\Omega_{m0}$ from taking larger values while $B$ remains small.
+The optimal values for $H_0, \mathcal{M}$ and $r_{d}$ extracted from the MCMC chains are almost identical to those of $\Lambda$CDM, while the matter density parameter $\Omega_{m0}$ favours lower values in the $k$-essence model.
+This is because the $k$-essence fluid behaves similar to DM at the background level at intermediate redshifts.
+The optimised values of $H_0$ and $\Omega_{m0}$ are also similar to those found in the recent study of the purely kinetic DBI $k$-essence models, which used similar observational data \cite{Ganguly:2025kdf}.
+Together with the contour plots, these results validate the close correspondence with late-time $\Lambda$CDM dynamics.

-The statistical results represented in Table \ref{statisticalresults} show that the geometric $k$-essence model fits the data points well, with a reduced chi-square close to unity ($\chi^2_{red} \simeq 1).$ While the differences in BIC and AIC are small, they suggest a mild preference for geometric $k$-essence over $\Lambda$CDM.
-However, this preference is not statistically significant.
+The statistical results represented in Table \ref{statisticalresults} show that the geometric $k$-essence model fits the data points well, with a reduced chi-squared close to unity ($\chi^2_{red} \simeq 1$).
+Despite the similar goodness of fit, the $k$-essence model has an additional parameter compared to $\Lambda$CDM, leading to a slightly worse AIC and BIC, with the latter being more significantly impacted by $P_{\textrm{tot}}$.
+Consequently, the model is comparable to $\Lambda$CDM with respect to AIC, but disfavoured by BIC.
+In the future, it would be interesting to conduct a more comprehensive comparison of competing purely kinetic $k$-essence models (such as the DBI models \cite{Ganguly:2025kdf}) to assess their relative viability.